Bill Gates Reportedly Said Jeffrey Epstein’s Lifestyle Was ‘Different’ And ‘Kind Of Intriguing’

 “His lifestyle is very different and kind of intriguing although it would not work for me,” he wrote.

-Given the charges of sex trafficking that Epstein faced at his death, Gates’ comment might sound curious.
-But according to Bridgitt Arnold, a spokeswoman Gates, his email was referring to the “unique décor of the Epstein residence” as well as Epstein’s tendency to “spontaneously” bring in acquaintances to meet him.
+Given the charges of sex trafficking that Epstein faced at his death, Gates’ comment might sound disturbing.
+But according to Bridgitt Arnold, a spokeswoman for Gates, his email was referring to the “unique décor of the Epstein residence” as well as Epstein’s tendency to “spontaneously” bring in acquaintances to meet him.

 “It was in no way meant to convey a sense of interest or approval,” she said.